dbutz/SchoolSite-Pro-Docs/dataValidation/checkRedistrict.md

 # Data Checks Made for Redistricting Plans

-Below is a list of the data checks that SchoolSite makes when using the Data Validator for the Redistricting Extension.
+Below is a list of the data checks that SchoolSite Pro makes when using the Data Validator for the Redistricting Extension.

 ## Step 1: Validate individual feature classes
 There are three required datasets that are required for Redistricting plans: